 Henri's Bar - 18 JFK Blvd, Sea Isle City, NJ 08243 (609) 263-4271 Henri's Bar is tucked into a small area around the back of Braca's Cafe.
 It is one of the most unique outdoor bars at the shore.
 It is only a hundred feet from JFK Blvd but it is quite and cozy.
 Henri's bar is small, but you can order dinner from Braca's and watch the Phils on the large flat screen TV all while outside.
 It doesn't get much better than that.
 Henry's is a great place to have a drink before or after dinner or to just relax.
 The crowd at Henri's is a great mix.
 Every one from the 21 to 26 year olds getting the night life started with a 302 to 30 and 40 year old having a few drinks and catching up with friends to the 50 plus crowd enjoying a few after dinner drinks.
 It's hard to believe but at Henri's these crowds mix together with no problem at all.
 Henri's recently expanded and doubled in size adding additional tables and a large second bar.

-The Lobster Loft - 318 42nd Pl, Sea Isle City, NJ 08243 (609) 263-3000 - The Lobster Loft has a large indoor bar and a small outdoor bar.
+The Oar House - 318 42nd Pl, Sea Isle City, NJ 08243 (609) 263-3000 - The Oar House (formerly The Lobster Loft) has a large indoor bar and a small outdoor bar.
 It is also the only bar near the marina.
 So if you are looking for a place to have a beer after eating at another Fish Alley restaurant, the Lobster Loft is the closest bar.

 The Pour House - 3907 Landis Ave, Sea Isle City, NJ 08243 (609) 263-5600 - Sea Isle's Irish pub serves lunch and dinner on the weekends but is also a popular bar.
 They have a small outdoor bar that is right next to the OD.
 Some times the traffic and crowds walking by can be a bit much, but considering it's location right next to the OD, it is quieter than you would expect.
 You can order dinner at the outside bar which also has a TV for catching the games.